Artwork File Requirements

 - If at all possible, try to avoid using fonts smaller than 8pt.

 - If you are using thin typefaces, please lay out your type in a vector program such as Illustrator.
-Bitmapped images make it difficult to control trapping.
+Bitmapped images make it difficult to control trapping and editing.

 - The same applies to lines that are below 3/10 of a point (0.3).
 These are known as "hairlines" and require special attention to the colors around them.